• Skip to main content

 How to calculate Price earnings to growth ratio – PEG

-Last Modified on August 19, 2021 by CA Bigyan Kumar Mishra
+Last updated on October 20, 2023 by CA Bigyan Kumar Mishra

-PEG or price/earnings to growth ratio is simply calculated by taking P/E ratio and dividing it by earnings growth rate.
+PEG or price earnings to growth ratio is simply calculated by taking P/E ratio and dividing it by earnings growth rate.
 Price to earnings is the most important component of PEG calculation.
-Price to earning ratio is calculated by taking current market price of the stock and dividing it by the earnings per share or EPS.
-Normal Price to earnings ratio is not considering future … [Read more...] about How to calculate Price earnings to growth ratio – PEG
+Price to earnings ratio is calculated by taking current market price of the stock and dividing it by the earnings per share or EPS.
+Normal Price to earnings ratio is not considering … [Read more...] about How to calculate Price earnings to growth ratio – PEG

 Next Page »